-Some of those who surrender through the Tokhang Program are referred to inpatient facilities like The Department of Health Treatment and Rehabilitation Centre Bicutan, the country's largest public drug treatment centre.
+Some of those who surrender through the Tokhang programme are referred to inpatient facilities such as The Department of Health Treatment and Rehabilitation Centre Bicutan, the country's largest public drug treatment centre.
 The Philippines' total combined public and private capacity for in-patient drug treatment is about 10,000 and such facilities are seriously stretched.

 The Duterte administration plans to build an additional five public rehabilitation facilities for addicts.
 In July, he announced that the Armed Forces of the Philippines had made its bases available to house them.

-Leabres confirmed that a PNP Colonel had come to Bicutan Rehabilitation Centre to observe the treatment practices there.
-The new facilities, he said, would be staffed by medical personal from the PNP, with department of health oversight.
+Leabres confirmed that a PNP colonel had come to Bicutan Rehabilitation Centre to observe the treatment practices there.
+The new facilities, he said, would be staffed by medical personnel from the PNP, with department of health oversight.

-"We have to hear the voices of the drug dependents themselves, we have to talk with them.
-Let them be part of telling us what the problem is and how do we address it," Senator Risa Hontiveros told Al Jazeera.
+"We have to hear the voices of the drug dependents themselves.
+We have to talk with them.
+Let them be part of telling us what the problem is and how we address it," Senator Risa Hontiveros told Al Jazeera.
 "That is so totally not in our mind as a public right now."

-Before leaving Bicutan Rehabilitation Centre, Al Jazeera spoke with MJ*, 36, nearing the end of his six-month treatment program there.
+Before leaving Bicutan Rehabilitation Centre, Al Jazeera spoke with MJ*, 36, nearing the end of his six-month treatment programme there.

-DDB figures indicate that shabu users are overwhelming male, and three out of four of them earn less than 11,000 Philippine pesos ($235) per month.
+DDB figures indicate that shabu users are overwhelmingly male, and three in four of them earn less than 11,000 Philippine pesos ($235) per month.

-A supportive family and sound treatment program have helped MJ overcome his addiction.
+A supportive family and sound treatment programme has helped MJ to overcome his addiction.

 War of attrition, lessons from Thailand

-Thailand's then Prime Minister Thaksin Shinawatra launched a 'war on drugs', purportedly aimed at the suppression of drug trafficking and the prevention of drug use.
-Some 2,800 people were killed during the first three months of Thaksin's campaign - it would later be revealed that less than half were actually involved in drugs - and thousands more were forced into coercive treatment programs that exacerbating existing public health issues.
+Thailand's then Prime Minister Thaksin Shinawatra launched a war on drugs, purportedly aimed at the suppression of drug trafficking and the prevention of drug use.
+Some 2,800 people were killed during the first three months of Thaksin's campaign - it would later be revealed that less than half were actually involved in drugs - and thousands more were forced into coercive treatment programmes that exacerbating existing public health issues.

-Initially the gains made in Thailand appeared impressive: by the end of 2003, 73,231 people had been arrested, over 23 million drug pills had been seized, and 320,000 drug users surrendered to undergo treatment.
+Initially the gains made in Thailand appeared impressive: by the end of 2003, 73,231 people had been arrested, more than 23 million drug pills had been seized, and 320,000 drug users surrendered to undergo treatment.
 With the price of yaba doubling, availability and consumption declined.